 Introduce a banner right at the beginning and ensure your CTA buttons are hard to miss.
 As mentioned above, they must compel the reader to take the action you want - be it buying a product or subscribing to your blog.

-If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates by Pix Teller.
+If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates.
 They are free and cater to every format across diverse digital platforms.